Advice on further research

 I hope this page is useful - if you have any additional resources to suggest , or have any other comments, please email email@example.com

-- Local newpaper archives - for many local brass bands this is the main source of information, in the absence of any other retained records.
+- Newpaper archives - for many brass bands local newspapers are the main source of information, in the absence of any other retained records.
 Mentions of the band's activities and achievements, some advertisments, obituaries, and more will be held in the newspapers of the past.
-Most current newspapers have archives, but these may not be easily accessible.
+Most current newspapers have physical archives, but these may not be easily accessible.
 Some are held on microfilm, quite often in the local library or record archive, others may be maintained by the newspaper itself.

 - Local history societies - there are thousands of societies across the UK, with a range of publications, local records and information about their specific town, village or area.
 They are also useful in helping to locate people who may still have memories of past bands and bandsmen.